backstage/backstage/.changeset/mighty-lamps-cross.md

 '@backstage/cli': patch
 ---

-Use `posix` for joining paths instead of platform dependent joins.
+Fixed backend start command on Windows by removing the use of platform dependent path joins.